Madadeni

 Madadeni is a town in Newcastle, KwaZulu-Natal, South Africa, which falls under Amajuba District Municipality.
 On the outskirts of Newcastle, Madadeni is situated 16 km from Newcastle CBD.
 As of the 2011 census Madadeni has population of 119,497 citizens.

 Medical

-From the two government hospitals in Newcastle, Madadeni houses one which is the Madadeni Provincial Hospital.
+Madadeni houses one of the two government hospitals in Newcastle, the Madadeni Provincial Hospital.

 Education

-Basic education

 Madadeni has a total of 30 basic education schools, consisting of 20 primary schools and 10 secondary/high schools.
-Private Schooling is also offered by the Meridian Newcastle, managed by Curro Holding Ltd.

-Higher education and training

-Madadeni houses two of the 8 Majuba College campuses, namely the "Centre For People Development" and the "Majuba Technology Centre," with the institutions' focus being on Business Studies and Engineering Studies respectively.
+Madadeni houses two of the eight Majuba College campuses, the Centre For People Development and the Majuba Technology Centre, which focus on Business Studies and Engineering Studies respectively.

 Unrest

 During 2021's unrest the Hofina Poultry Shop was vandalised and approximately 25,000 eggs, 10,000 chickens, 700 goats and 500 sheep were stolen.
 The shop was shut down and later reopened 14 km away with a smaller staff compliment.
-In the wake of the unrest many locals have complained about losing their employment, having to travel further to work, and paying more for some food items.
+In the wake of the unrest many locals complained about losing their employment, having to travel further to work, and paying more for some food items.